-- Unsubsidized only – interest accrues on a daily basis.
+- Unsubsidized only – Interest on federal direct loans accrue on a daily basis.
 You pay the interest or defer interest until you graduate or are no longer enrolled or not in deferment.
 However, you are not required to pay the interest until the loan enters repayment.
 Any unpaid interest will be added to the principal amount of the loan when the loan enters repayment.

 - Up to 25 years to repay depending on total borrowed